 Liberal Arts and Sciences: Humanities and Social Science, A.A.

-The Humanities and Social Science curriculum is designed to allow maximum flexibility in creating a program.
-Such a broad-based liberal arts curriculum is appropriate for students who plan to transfer into a bachelor's degree program in fields such as anthropology, economics, English, history, modern languages, philosophy, psychology, social sciences, sociology or international studies.
-The majority of graduates from this curriculum transfer to complete a bachelor's degree.
+The Humanities and Social Science major is designed to allow maximum flexibility in creating a program.
+Such a broad-based liberal arts major is appropriate for students who plan to transfer into a bachelor's degree program in fields such as anthropology, economics, English, history, modern languages, philosophy, psychology, social sciences, sociology or international studies.
+The majority of graduates from this major transfer to complete a bachelor's degree.

 Program Goals and Objectives